| The Healing Touch |

 she tells her congregation.
 "I was

-- one step away from a
+one step away from awheelchair.
+I was on

 Welfare.
 My three children were on ADC.